-The acceleration of the katabatic wind in the upstream slope of the trough pertains to a larger 304 class of atmospheric phenomena named "downslope windstorms" (Durran, 1990; Magalhāes and 305 Young, 1995).
-This phenomena occurs for instance on the leeside of a mountain when an incident 306 large-scale wind flow vanishes to zero near the surface and encounters a non-linear boundary 307 condition (Lott, 2016).
-Furthermore, strong downslope winds are especially favored in stable 308 conditions.
-Convective instability at low level in the mountain lesside might occur with a hydraulic-309 jump-like morphology.
-Both the downslope windstorm and the hydraulic jump do not require 310 gravity wave breaking to form.
-Downslope windstorms with similar properties were shown to 311 arise as a result of a katabatic flow impinging on the Meteor Crater topographic depression on 312 the Earth, with hydraulic jumps arising shall the background wind be strong enough and the 313 crater be deep enough (Lehner et al., 2016).
-The katabatic jumps in polar troughs bear a strong 314 resemblance with this terrestrial analog.
-Besides, this terrestrial example suggests that katabatic 315 jumps shall occur downstream of the rims of a deep-enough crater on Mars on which a strong-316 enough regional-scale katabatic flow is impinging - such as, for instance, within Gale Crater located 317 at the dichotomy boundary (Haberle et al., 2014; Pla-Garcia et al., 2016; Rafkin et al., 2016).
-318 Hydraulic jumps generated by katabatic winds were also thought to cause the early morning 319 elongated clouds observed by the Viking Orbiters during late northern spring and early summer 320

-(Kahn and Gierasch, 1982); mesoscale modeling provided, however, an explanation based on the propagation of an atmospheric bore wave generated by a katabatic front (Sta.
+are especially favored in stable conditions.
+Convective instability at low level in the mountain leeside might occur with a hydraulicjump-like morphology.
+Both the downslope windstorm and the hydraulic jump do not require gravity wave breaking to form.
+Downslope windstorms with similar properties were shown to arise as a result of a katabatic flow impinging on the Meteor Crater topographic depression on the Earth, with hydraulic jumps arising shall the background wind be strong enough and the crater be deep enough (Lehner et al., 2016).
+The katabatic jumps in polar troughs bear a strong resemblance with this terrestrial analog.
+Besides, this terrestrial example suggests that katabatic jumps shall occur downstream of the rims of a deep-enough crater on Mars on which a strong-enough regional-scale katabatic flow is impingingfor instance, within Gale Crater located at the dichotomy boundary (Haberle et al., 2014; Pla-Garcia et al., 2016; Rafkin et al., 2016).
+Hydraulic jumps generated by katabatic winds were also thought to cause the early morning elongated clouds observed by the Viking Orbiters during late northern spring and early summer (Kahn and Gierasch, 1982); mesoscale modeling provided, however, an explanation based on the propagation of an atmospheric bore wave generated by a katabatic front (Sta.
 Maria et al., 2006), which would be the propagating equivalent of the nearly-stationary katabatic jump we model here.

-An important point to discuss ice migration in Martian polar troughs is to know whether the 324 downslope windstorm and the katabatic jump are conducive to the formation of trough clouds as 325 hypothesized in Smith et al. (2013).
-Katabatic jumps in terrestrial polar regions often lead to the 326 formation of clouds named "wall-of-snow" (Pettré and André, 1991), and the visual appearance 327 of elongated trough clouds on Mars (Figure 1) is reminiscent of those terrestrial clouds.
-The tem-328 perature simulated in the polar trough is shown in Figure 8 and 9 (bottom panels).
-Within the 329 katabatic flow blowing downslope the trough, atmospheric temperatures are strongly increasing 330 under the influence of adiabatic compression (Spiga et al., 2011) to reach 210 K; when the katabatic 331 flow undergoes the katabatic jump, atmospheric temperatures are abruptly decreasing to 190 K. 332 Both conditions are highly propitious to the formation of water-ice clouds at the location of the 333 katabatic jump: not only the downslope windstorm implies enhanced sublimation of ground ice to 334 the atmosphere (by enhanced sensible heat flux), but this water-vapor-rich katabatic flow quickly 335 encounters a drop in saturation vapor pressure caused by the -20 K drop in atmospheric tem-336 perature associated with the katabatic jump.
-Water ice at the surface is available for sublimation 337 at $L_s = 85^{\circ}$ in the trough modeled here; the presence of CO2 ice at other seasons, and the seasonal 338 variability of the surface temperature of water-ice deposits, could yield a much less favorable case 339 for sublimation over the northern polar cap, thereby accounting for the strong seasonality of trough 340 clouds (cf. companion paper Smith and Spiga (2017)).
-341
+An important point to discuss ice migration in Martian polar troughs is to know whether the downslope windstorm and the katabatic jump are conducive to the formation of trough clouds as hypothesized in Smith et al. (2013).
+Katabatic jumps in terrestrial polar regions often lead to the formation of clouds named "wallof-snow" (Pettré and André, 1991), and the visual appearance of elongated trough clouds on Mars (Fig. 1) is reminiscent of those terrestrial clouds.
+The temperature simulated in the polar trough is shown in Figs. 8 and 9 (bottom panels).
+Within the katabatic flow blowing downslope the trough, atmospheric temperatures are strongly increasing under the influence of adiabatic compression (Spiga et al., 2011) to reach 210 K; when the katabatic flow undergoes the katabatic jump, atmospheric temperatures are abruptly decreasing to 190 K. Both conditions are highly propitious to the formation of water-ice clouds at the location of the katabatic jump: not only the downslope windstorm implies enhanced sublimation of ground ice to the atmosphere (by enhanced sensible heat flux), but this water-vapor-rich katabatic flow quickly encounters a drop in saturation vapor pressure caused by the -20 K drop in atmospheric temperature associated with the katabatic jump.
+Water ice at the surface is available for sublimation at $L_s = 85^{\circ}$ in the trough modeled here; the presence of CO2 ice at other seasons, and the seasonal variability of the surface temperature of water-ice deposits, could yield a much less favorable case for sublimation over the northern polar cap, thereby accounting for the strong seasonality of trough clouds (cf. companion paper (Smith and Spiga, 2017)).